 DNS cache poisoning is the act of entering false information into a DNS cache, so that DNS queries return an incorrect response and users are directed to the wrong websites.
 DNS cache poisoning is also known as 'DNS spoofing.'
-IP addresses are the 'room numbers' of the Internet, enabling web traffic to arrive in the right places.
-DNS resolver caches are the 'campus directory,' and when they store faulty information, traffic goes to the wrong places until the cached information is corrected.
+IP addresses are the 'phone numbers' of the Internet, enabling web traffic to arrive in the right places.
+DNS resolver caches are like a directory that lists these phone numbers, and when they store faulty information, traffic goes to the wrong places until the cached information is corrected.
 (Note that this does not actually disconnect the real websites from their real IP addresses.)

 Because there is typically no way for DNS resolvers to verify the data in their caches, incorrect DNS information remains in the cache until the time to live (TTL) expires, or until it is removed manually.
 A number of vulnerabilities make DNS poisoning possible, but the chief problem is that DNS was built for a much smaller Internet and based on a principle of trust (much like BGP).
 A more secure DNS protocol called DNSSEC aims to solve some of these problems, but it has not been widely adopted yet.

 DNS resolvers provide clients with the IP address that is associated with a domain name.
 In other words, they take human-readable website addresses like 'cloudflare.com' and translate them into machine-readable IP addresses.
 When a user attempts to navigate to a website, their operating system sends a request to a DNS resolver.
 The DNS resolver responds with the IP address, and the web browser takes this address and initiates loading the website.